ahmed-hassan97/-Finding-Lane-Lines/README.md

 ```
     def weighted_img(img, initial_img, α=0.8, β=1., γ=0.):
     """

     `img` is the output of the hough_lines(), An image with lines drawn on it.
     Should be a blank image (all black) with lines drawn on it.

-    `initial_img` should be the image before any processing.

-    The result image is computed as follows:

     initial_img * α + img * β + γ
     NOTE: initial_img and img must be the same shape!
     """

     return cv2.addWeighted(initial_img, α, img, β, γ)

 ```